 Location names: Choose a name that will be recognizable to other birders in the area and that won’t be easily confused with names for other area locations.
 Make sure that the name is appropriate for its intended use: Locations to be used for timed observations are labeled “timed”—or can be left without a protocol label; locations for transects should be labeled “T1,” “T2” (if you have more than one transect), etc; locations for point counts should be labeled “P1,” “P2,” etc. To repeat: “Swampy Woods” or “Swampy Woods--timed” is a timed observation location; “Swampy Woods--T1” is a transect location; “Swampy Woods--P4” is a point count location.
 When entering names, separate the location name (e.g. “Swampy Woods”) from the protocol code (“timed,” “T1,” “P4”) with a double hyphen (--) as in the examples above.
 This will facilitate the data analysis that we try to do and publish every couple of years.

 Lat/long coordinates: Unless you’re using Google maps, you will have to provide latitude & longitude coordinates for each location you create.
-You can get these by using a GPS unit at the site or by using maps such as those on Topozone.
-We have GPS units at the BCN office that you can borrow – call 847 965-1150.
-We explain below how to use Topozone.
+You can get these by using a GPS unit at the site or by using an online mapping services.
+We have a couple GPS units that users can borrow if needed.

 Important: When entering coordinates for your locations, you must distinguish between the various coordinate formats.
-Most GPS units give coordinates in degrees/minutes/seconds; Topozone gives you a choice of several formats.
+Most GPS units give coordinates in degrees/minutes/seconds; Online mapping tools give you a choice of several formats.
 EBird allows you to enter decimal degrees or degrees/minutes/seconds, which are then converted to decimal degrees.** Note that you must enter a minus sign before the longitude because all longitudes are negative in North America.